Milnor Invariants and Twisted Whitney Towers: Introduction

-Since the AS and IHX relations are homogeneous with respect to order, $\cT$ inherits a grading $\cT=\oplus_n\cT_n$, where $\cT_n=\cT_n(m)$ is the free abelian group on order $n$ trees, modulo AS and IHX relations. \end{defn}
+Since the AS and IHX relations are homogeneous with respect to order, $\cT$ inherits a grading $\cT=\oplus_n\cT_n$, where $\cT_n=\cT_n(m)$ is the free abelian group on order $n$ trees, modulo AS and IHX relations.

-In the Whitney tower obstruction theory of \cite{CST,ST2}, the order $n$ intersection invariant $\tau_n(\cW)\in\cT_n$ assigned to each order~$n$ (framed) Whitney tower $\cW$ is defined by summing the trees associated to unpaired intersections in $\cW$ (see Figure~\ref{fig:Whitehead-122-tower} for an example).
-The tree orientations are induced by Whitney disk orientations via a convention that corresponds to the AS relations (section~\ref{subsec:w-tower-orientations}), and the IHX relations can be realized geometrically by controlled maneuvers on Whitney towers as described in \cite{CST,S2}.
-It follows from the obstruction theory that a link bounds a Whitney tower $\cW$ of order~$n$ with $\tau_n(\cW)=0$ if and only if it bounds a Whitney tower of order $n+1$.
+In the Whitney tower obstruction theory of \cite{ST2}, the order $n$ intersection invariant $\tau_n(\cW)\in\cT_n$ assigned to each order~$n$ (framed) Whitney tower $\cW$ is defined by summing the trees associated to unpaired intersections in $\cW$ (see Figure~\ref{fig:Whitehead-122-tower} for an example).
+The tree orientations are induced by Whitney disk orientations via a convention that corresponds to the AS relations (Section~\ref{subsec:w-tower-orientations}), and the IHX relations can be realized geometrically by controlled maneuvers on Whitney towers as described in \cite{CST,S2}.
+It follows from the obstruction theory that a link bounds an order~$n$ Whitney tower $\cW$ with $\tau_n(\cW)=0$ if and only if it bounds an order $n+1$ Whitney tower \cite[Thm.2]{ST2}.

-For twisted Whitney towers of order $n$, the intersection invariant $\tau_n^\iinfty$ also assigns certain \emph{twisted trees} ($\iinfty$-trees) to Whitney disks which are not framed, and takes values in the following groups: \begin{defn}[\cite{WTCCL}] In odd orders, the group $\cT^{\iinfty}_{2k-1}$ is the quotient of $\cT_{2k-1}$ by the \emph{boundary-twist relations}:
+For twisted Whitney towers of order $n$, the intersection invariant $\tau_n^\iinfty$ introduced in \cite{WTCCL} also assigns certain \emph{twisted trees} ($\iinfty$-trees) to Whitney disks which are not framed (see Section~\ref{subsec:twisted-w-disks} below), and takes values in the following graded groups: